 People define your character by your conduct.
 It’s your interaction with them that impacts what they think of you.
 But what they think about you is not the endpoint.
 Their opinion of you is only the catalyst for their behaviour.
 Your actions, your conduct, in essence, your character in any given moment will influence others in one of two directions.
 Backwards or forwards.
 They will either take positive action or negative action.

-If you’ve just been short with your team during a staff meeting, your actions, tone, and the message may leave a bad taste in their mouth.
+If you've just been short with your team during a staff meeting, your actions, tone, and message may leave a bad taste in their mouth.
 Now, they have a couple of options.
-They can head over to the water cooler and whisper about what time of the month it is for you.
-If that doesn’t feel like a good idea, they might just head back to their office, keeping out of your way.
-Back in the safety of their office, they’ll procrastinate and check out their newsfeed.
-The chance that they are going to take proactive action to get you all back on track is slim to none.
-They maybe be motivated to get you the report that was late or pull the reins a little tighter on their team, but consider the tone they will now be doing it in.
-I doubt they’ll be enthusiastic, eager or engaging.
+First, they can head over to the water cooler and whisper about what time of the month it is for you.
+If that doesn't feel like a good idea, they might just head back to their office, keeping out of your way.
+Back in the safety of their office, they'll procrastinate and check out their newsfeed.
+The chance that they will take proactive action to get you all back on track is slim to none.
+They maybe are motivated to bring you the late report or pull the reins a little tighter on their team, but consider the tone they will now be doing it in.
+I doubt they'll be enthusiastic, eager or engaging.

-Now, I’m not suggesting we need to be chipper all of the time, but as you’ll see, it’s the sum of your actions and behaviour over time, that creates how others define your character.
-The problem is, how you conduct yourself in the stressful times tends to outweigh other people’s memory of your conduct during smoother times.
+Now, I'm not suggesting we need to be chipper all of the time, but as you'll see, it's the sum of your actions and behaviour over time that creates how others define your character.
+The problem is how you conduct yourself in stressful times tends to outweigh other people's memory of your conduct during smoother times.
 Therefore, we need to be even more diligent about our behaviour during crises.

 How to cultivate your character

-Much of our actions are automatic though.
+Much of our actions are automatic, though.
 Our behaviour is habitual, reactionary or rote.
-We don’t think about it, we are not conscious, and often, it’s our unchecked emotions that are running the show.
+We don't think about it, we are not conscious, and often, our unchecked emotions are running the show.

 But that kind of behavior does not create strong followers.
 It doesn’t develop leadership in our employees.
 Instead, it creates a toxic work environment.
 That kind of conduct creates a culture where people are just putting up with things until they can go home at the end of the day or find another job.